Characters from the television show The Walking Dead who don't fit on any of the other character pages:

 - Token Religious Teammate: He is a priest, after all.

 - Tranquil Fury: During Season 7, Gabriel puts up an act to appear like he did when we first met him, a timid, cowardly yes-man.
 Looking at his eyes and overall demeanor, however, and you can see he is giving off a surprisingly cold and hostile vibe whenever he speaks to Negan.
 It works in creeping out Negan, to say the least.
+Right from the get-go, he knows that they must kill Negan and the Saviors and will one day go to war, unlike Rick who was initially content with submission.

 - Undying Loyalty: Near the end of "Start to Finish" he tells Rick that, no matter what happens, he will not run or abandon them.
 After having spent all season harassing Gabriel for his betrayal, Rick responds: "Yeah, I know."